-Nokia Lumia 2520 tablet announced with Windows RT 8.1, 10.1-inch display and Snapdragon 800 [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 2520 tablet announced with Windows RT 8.1, 10.1-inch display and Snapdragon 800 [UPDATED]Alex Wagner - Editorial Director of News and Content

 Alongside its announcement of the new Lumia 1520 and Lumia 1320 phablets, Nokia today formally introduced us to its new full-on tablet offering.
 Dubbed the Lumia 2520, this Windows RT 8.1-powered slate sports a 10.1-inch 1080p AH-IPS display and 2-megapixel camera on its face, as well as a 6.7-megapixel camera with Zeiss optics on its backside.
 Sandwiched in between that screen and those cameras is a 2.2GHz quad-core Snapdragon 800 processor that's running the whole show.